Michael Thalhammer

 TubeWaySolar-IC (InterCity)

 The TW-IC uses the same technology as the TW-SiS.
-It is intended as a long-distance network linking major cities - and so higher costs per kilometre of construction than for TW-SiS
+It is conceived as a long-distance network linking major cities - and so the costs per kilometre of construction are near three times higher than for TW-SiS.

-With the TW-IC, a 50-metre pier arch distance means that approx. 50 tonnes of track weight plus an average of 20 tonnes of driving loads per arch support have to be carried.
+The route, which is laid at an average height of 7 metres, consists of approx. 17 metre long sandwich pipe modules with an internal diameter of around 2.9 metres.
+As with the TW SiS, the bi-directional sections, sliding units and the media line are supported - together - by the bridge's structural system.
+50 metres of pier arch distance for the TW-IC means that approx. 50 tonnes of section weight plus an average of 20 tonnes of driving loads per arch support have to be carried.
 These relatively low loads bridge greater distances than would be possible with conventional modes of transport.

-In sensitive natural areas, the route is gently extended using half-length modules, which are delivered by cargo helicopter; they hold the respective pipe module in suspension for rapid grouting on site.
+In sensitive natural areas, the roadway is gently extended using half-length modules, which are delivered by cargo helicopter; they hold the respective pipe module in suspension for rapid grouting on site.

-Up to 110 people per cabin (or 13 tonnes of cargo transport capsules) glide in a constant stream of air to their pre-coded destinations.
-Side windows provide a panoramic view of the IC.
+Up to 110 people per cabin (or 12 tonnes as cargo transport capsules) glide in a constant stream of air to their pre-coded destinations.
+Windows set into the sides of the IC open up a panoramic view of the altitude.

 The seats in the TW-IC are arranged like in a coach.
 If required, there are also approx. 20 standing places in the centre aisle.
 An on-board WC is located near the exit.